microsoft/frontend-bootcamp/step1-04/demo/README.md

 Add a couple `Counter`s to our `App`, each with different text.
 Notice how they can easy take in different props and maintain their own state.

-## Moving this into out codebase
+## Moving this into our codebase

-To scale our application we are going to need to break up file into smaller, reusable pieces.
-In this part of the demo we'll look at the `final` folder and how the Javascript module system allows us to break up our components into a collection of files exporting their functionality.
+To scale our application we'll need to break up the file into smaller, reusable pieces.
+In this part of the demo we'll look at the `final` folder and how the JavaScript module system allows us to break up our components into a collection of files exporting their functionality.

 ### Module Exports and Imports